Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Our Cliff Palace Tour in Intriguing Mesa Verde National Park

-This is the most impressive cliff dwelling in terms of its in sheer size.
+This is the most impressive cliff dwelling in terms of its sheer size.
 Again, this is a ranger-led tour and requires the purchase of tickets in advance.
 The Cliff Palace tour typically lasts about one hour.
-Our group included the 700 year tour participants, so the number was around 40 for the 10:30 am scheduled tour.
-The short trail down to the Cliff House is not that strenuous, however, there are still a few ladders to climb to get out of the ruins.
+Our group included the 700-year tour participants, so the number was around 40 for the 10:30 am scheduled tour.
+The short trail down to the Cliff House is not that strenuous.
+However, there are still a few ladders to climb to get out of the ruins.
 Ranger Jill explained the history behind the ancient Ancestral Pueblo people who built these magnificent structures.
 Once we reached the Cliff Palace, Ranger Jill guided us through the site, explaining the various rooms, kivas, and unique architectural elements.
 We learned about the daily life, social organization, and ceremonial practices of the ancestral Puebloans who lived here.

 Two people stand in front of an ancient stone structure at Cliff House Mesa Verde

 Choosing this site was based on the natural alcove in the cliff face because it provided shelter, stability, and protection.
 This location was also a defensible position, a vantage point overlooking the surrounding landscape.
 The ancestral Puebloans employed various masonry techniques to construct Cliff Palace.
-They created walls by stacking and fitting the sandstone blocks together with the mortar, forming rooms, kivas, and other structures.
+They created walls by stacking and fitting the sandstone blocks together with mortar, forming rooms, kivas, and other structures.
 The walls were typically thick at the base and tapered as they rose higher.

-• People climbing a wooden ladder on a rocky cliff surrounded by foliage.
+People climbing a wooden ladder on a rocky cliff surrounded by foliage.

-• Circular stone kiva with walls and two rectangular grids in the floor.
+Circular stone kiva with walls and two rectangular grids in the floor.

-• the ancient Cliff Palace located in the Mesa Verde National Park.
+the ancient Cliff Palace located in the Mesa Verde National Park.
 It is a large archaeological site with numerous well-preserved stone and mortar structures nestled into a cliff alcove.
 The structures vary in shape and size, with circular and rectangular buildings visible.
 Some of the buildings have multiple levels.
 The sandstone cliff above the dwellings casts a shadow over the structures, while sunlight filters through creating a warm glow.
 Below the cliff, there are green trees and shrubs.

-• Ancient stone buildings of Cliff House granaries built into a cliff alcove.
+Ancient stone buildings of Cliff House granaries built into a cliff alcove.

-• the ancient Cliff Palace located in the Mesa Verde National Park.
+the ancient Cliff Palace located in the Mesa Verde National Park.
 It is a large archaeological site with numerous well-preserved stone and mortar structures nestled into a cliff alcove.
 The structures vary in shape and size, with circular and rectangular buildings visible.
 Some of the buildings have multiple levels.
 The sandstone cliff above the dwellings casts a shadow over the structures, while sunlight filters through creating a warm glow.
 Below the cliff, there are green trees and shrubs.

 Impressive Craftsmanship of the Ancestral Puebloan at Cliff Palace

-I can’t imagine that over 800 years ago, 100-120 families made this home in rooms that were only 6 foot x 8 foot.
+I can’t imagine that over 800 years ago, 100-120 families made this home in rooms that were only 6 feet x 8 feet.
 Daily they made the climb to the mesa’s top, using only shallow hand and footholds.
-These niches in the wall were all they used to reach the mesa to where they farmed-growing corn and squash.
+These niches in the wall were all they used to reach the mesa where they farmed-growing corn and squash.
 It must have been truly remarkable.
 The complex contains about 150 different rooms, storage chambers with an additional 21 ceremonial kivas.
 In the mid to late 1200s, Cliff Palace was the center of a thriving, active community, a place where administration and ceremonial activities prevailed.

 The cliff dwelling really shows how smart the ancient Puebloan people were.
 I was so impressed by how they built their homes right into the cliffs and made them strong and useful.
 It’s cool to see how they made the most out of what they had around them and how they could live in harmony with nature.
 It’s like a window into their world and how they lived their lives back then.